servian/GiT_2023/README.md

 ### Using POSTMAN:

+The user will be using the POSTMAN to post messages to the Service Bus for the demo.
+The user needs to set up a Personal Postman Account for the same.

  * The users are required to open a **[POSTMAN free account](www.postman.com)**.
  * Create a workspace or can use if there is an external workspace.
  * Create a new collection.